-This was the landing where your grandparents and great grandparents would disembark from the lake schooners and steamboats, hop aboard a horse and buggy and head up Old Landing Road to Covington.
+This was the landing where your grandparents and great grandparents would disembark from the lake schooners and steamboats, hop aboard a horse and buggy and head up Old Landing Road (Jahncke Avenue) two and a half miles to downtown Covington.

 Land records show that Old Landing was owned by the Badon Family based on an early settlement land grant to Henry Badon.
 It was this landing that played a pivotal role in the development of early Covington, and it was quite popular, especially since it was also a ferry crossing, according to one time parish archivist, the late Bertha Neff.
 This was in the early to mid 1800’s.

 Mrs. Amos Neff’s Notes on the Ferry Crossing

 Text from the above notes:

 Henry Badon in 1806 acquired the land opposite his mother's estate between the Tchefuncte and Bogue Falaya Rivers, and here was located one of the first ferries, long referred to as "Old Landing," Jahncke Avenue, which brought the east and west banks of these two rivers together.